 Children’s progress is continually reviewed to allow for movement between ability groups, and children move phonics group when it is felt necessary to meet their needs.
 Children are formally assessed at the end of each term.

-The national Phonics screening check is performed in June of Year 1.
+The National Phonics screening check is performed in June of Year 1.
 The purpose of the screening check is to confirm that all children have learned phonic decoding to an age-appropriate standard.
 The children who did not meet the required standard for the check in year 1 enter again in year 2 with additional support.
-As children enter KS2 provision is made for those children still requiring daily phonics.
+As children enter KS2 provision is made for those children still requiring daily phonics, through interventions.